-You will exit Ridgeway Loop from the EAST side of the festival, to one of two approved parking lots: either, Highpoint Church (near east side of festival: take first left on Briarcrest, then ahead one short block; the church will be on your left); OR, First Evangelical Church (near the WEST side of the festival; heading straight past Briarcrest Avenue on Ridgeway Loop, and then make a right onto Ridgeway Center Parkway (which will become Ridge Lake Blvd when it passes the Hilton: the street ends at the church).
+You will exit Ridgeway Loop from the EAST side of the festival, to one of two approved parking lots: either, Mission Church (6000 Briarcrest Ave, near east side of festival: take first left on Briarcrest, then ahead one short block; the church will be on your left); OR, First Evangelical Church (near the WEST side of the festival; heading straight past Briarcrest Avenue on Ridgeway Loop, and then make a right onto Ridgeway Center Parkway (which will become Ridge Lake Blvd when it passes the Hilton: the street ends at the church).
 There is no overnight parking in these lots!

 Then, walk back to your space (there will be additional – closer – parking lot access on Saturday & Sunday).